AokiCE/testglicpage/index.md

 ## Wish List
 Fill out a [Form](wishList) for specific tools you wish to be developed.
-Check the list of tools that are being developed [here](wishList/toolsList).
+The list of tools that are being developed is located [here](wishList/toolsList).